All Products

 demo_dm_recv_generic_reply msg_id = 1, code = 200, data = {}, message = success

-9. Log on to the IoT Platform console, find the Enterprise Edition instance that you want to manage, and then click the name of the instance to go to the Instance Details page.
-On the Instance Details page, view the device status.
+9. Log on to the IoT Platform console, find and click the target Enterprise Edition instance to go to the Instance Details page, and then view the device status.

 1. In the left-side navigation pane, choose Devices > Devices.
 On the Devices page, find Device1 and view the device status.
 The value Online in the Device Status column indicates that the device is connected to IoT Platform.